 One of the key responsibilities of AEP's Board of Directors is overseeing the Company's strategy to create long-term value for AEP's shareholders.
 Environmental policies have a significant impact on the Company's strategy.
 As a result, the Board regularly engages with senior management in the oversight of environmental issues, including climate change, energy efficiency, renewable energy and technology changes in the industry.
 As AEP continues to transition its business, the Board works with the senior management team to adjust plans as needed to respond to rapid changes in the industry, including technology and public policy.
-Management identifies and incorporates significant environmental, social and governance (ESG) issues, including climate change impacts, into the business strategy.
+Management and the Board identify and incorporate significant environmental, social and governance (ESG) issues, including climate change impacts, into our business strategy.
 We believe that our performance on ESG matters is linked to our ability to create long-term value for our shareholders.
+For example, in 2020 the Board added the non-emitting generation capacity measure to the long-term incentive plan to encourage management to seek out and advance opportunities to accelerate the transformation of the Company's generation resources to a higher percentage of renewable generation to the extent doing so is in keeping with the interests of our customers and shareholders.

 As part of its oversight role, the Board monitors climate risks and reviews opportunities that may be realized with climate change.
 The Board also receives an environmental report from management at every regularly scheduled Board meeting.
 In addition, the Board holds extended meetings twice a year, to provide extra time for a more robust review of the Company's strategy.
 Discussions about carbon and carbon risk occur during Board meetings and those strategic planning sessions.
-In 2019, the Board heard from two outside speakers that discussed climate change.
+The Board has discussed with management the Company's first climate scenario analysis, and in early 2021 the Board will review a report regarding that analysis.
 The Board is also responsible for reviewing and approving the Company's allocation of capital.

 The Board has delegated responsibility for overseeing the Company's annual Corporate Accountability Report (CAR) to its Corporate Governance Committee.
-This committee reviews and approves the annual CAR, which in 2019 included sustainability goals.
+The Corporate Governance Committee reviews and approves the annual CAR, which in 2020 included sustainability goals, a description of the Company's response to COVID, and the Company's diversity, equity and inclusion commitments.
 The Corporate Governance Committee also receives updates twice a year from management on its sustainability initiatives.
 During those meetings, management reports on its engagement with stakeholders on a range of issues, including climate change.

-Under the Board's oversight, in 2018, AEP issued a report that announced new intermediate and long-term CO2 emission reduction goals, based on the output of the Company's integrated resource plans, which take into account economics, customer demand, grid reliability and resiliency, regulations and the Company's current business strategy.
-In September 2019, AEP revised its intermediate and long-term CO2 emission reduction goals, based on the output of the company's integrated resource plans.
-The intermediate goal is a 70% reduction from 2000 CO2 emission levels from AEP generating facilities by 2030; the long-term goal is to surpass an 80% reduction of CO2 emissions from AEP generating facilities from 2000 levels by 2050.
-AEP's aspirational emissions goal is zero CO2 emissions by 2050.
+Under the Board's oversight, in February 2021 AEP announced new intermediate and long-term CO2 emission reduction goals, based on the output of the Company's integrated resource plans, which take into account economics, customer demand, grid reliability and resiliency, regulations and the Company's current business strategy.
+The intermediate goal is a 80% reduction from 2000 CO2 emission levels from AEP generating facilities by 2030; the long-term goal is net-zero CO2 emissions from AEP generating facilities by 2050.
+The Company's total estimated CO2 emissions in 2020 were approximately 44 million metric tons, a 73% reduction from the

+Company's 2000 CO2 emissions.
+AEP has made significant progress in reducing CO2 emissions from its power generation fleet and expects its emissions to continue to decline.
 Technological advances, including energy storage, will determine how quickly AEP can achieve zero emissions while continuing to provide reliable, affordable power for customers.